-Identifiable sample(s) and identifiable private information will be collected from you during this study.
-They will be given a unique code number and will not be put in your medical record.
+Identifiable sample(s) and identifiable private information will be collected from you during this study, and will be given a unique research code.
 Your sample(s) and research data will be associated with your unique code only and stored without your name, medical record number or other identifying information.
 The information, samples and data will be accessible to the research study staff only and will be stored within the research laboratory in a secure and locked location and/or on a password-protected database at Boston Children's Hospital.